ngUpgraders/ng-forward/README.md

 	}
 ```

 Note there's two ways to trigger an event.
 We can simply trigger a DOM event as seen in `triggerEventNormally`.
-In this cause the event won't bubble up unless you tell it to.
+In this case the event won't bubble up unless you tell it to.

 We can also use the new ng2 Event Emitter syntax, as seen in `triggerEventViaEventEmitter`.
 This uses the Rxjs Event Emitter to trigger the event.
+These events never bubble.

 ## Bootstrapping Apps